We have the experience, expertise and passion to bring this important mission to life.

 Lewis Conway, Jr.

-Rabbi Rubashkin serves as the Rabbi of Chabad of West Kendall, Florida.
-During the past several years he has been involved with the Aleph Institute, a non-profit organization dedicated to assisting incarcerated people and their families with financial, spiritual and legal needs.
-Rabbi Rubashkin is intimately aware of the challenges families face when a loved one is incarcerated.
-He is devoted to assisting others during these difficult times, and providing guidance to enable them to attain financial security.
+Rabbi Rubashkin serves as a Chabad Rabbi in Florida.
+He is intimately aware of the challenges families face when a loved one is incarcerated.
+Rabbi Rubashkin is devoted to assisting impacted individuals during this difficult time, and providing guidance to enable them to attain financial security.

 Credit Union Advisory Council

-Linda has over 22 years of credit union experience and has served as the CEO of Element Federal Credit since 1998.
-She is passionate about developing solutions through technology and innovation to better serve her members and underserved communities.
+With many years in the credit union movement.
+Linda has served as the CEO of Element Federal Credit since 1998.
+She is passionate about developing solutions through technology and innovation to better serve members and underserved communities.
 Linda is a Board member of CU*Answers, a large credit union cooperative providing services to several hundred credit unions.
-She is also a Research Council Member on the Filene Research Council and a Select Council Member for CUNA Mutual.
-Linda holds a Bachelor of Science in Business Administration from Glenville State College and a Master of Science in Technology Management from Marshall University.

-Guy is the former General Counsel for the National Association of Credit Union Service Organizations.
-He served as NACUSO's liaison with the National Credit Union Administration and other regulatory agencies, and is honored in America's Credit Union Museum as a CUSO Pioneer.
-During his 35 year legal career, Guy represented hundreds of credit unions and CUSOs.
-He currently serves on several CUSO Boards, including AKUVO, Ministry Partners, and United Solutions Company.and is an advisor to the CUSO QCar, LLC and Bankable Fintech.
-Guy is the author of Credit Union Collaborations - Lessons Learned.
-Guy holds a Bachelor of Arts from Bucknell University and a Doctor of Law (J.D.) from the University of Miami School of Law.
+Founder and former partner, Messick, Lauer & Smith and former General Counsel for the National Association of Credit Union Service Organizations.
+Guy is honored in America's Credit Union Museum as a Pioneer.
+During his 35 year legal career, he represented hundreds of credit unions and CUSOs, and currently serves on several CUSO Boards.
+He is also the author of Credit Union Collaborations - Lessons Learned.

-Rocco is a consultant to credit unions and an Adjunct Instructor at SUNY Stony Brook University, where he teaches accounting and facilitates financial training seminars for the University’s Center for Corporate Education.
-He is a former Chief Financial Officer to several credit unions, with over 25 years of financial, operations and strategic experience.
-Rocco holds a Bachelor of Arts from Stony Brook University and a Master of Business Administration in Finance from Hofstra University.
-He is also a Certified Public Accountant.
+Credit union consultant and Adjunct Instructor at SUNY Stony Brook University.
+Rocco currently teaches accounting and facilitates financial training seminars for the Center for Corporate Education.
+He is a former CFO to several credit unions, with over 25 years of financial, operations and strategic experience.